mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step15.md

 `kubectl rollout status -w deployment/nginx-deployment`{{execute}}

 After the rollout is completed, the image version will be rolled back to nginx:1.16.
-Let's output the pod's names and their image version:
+Let's output the pod's names and their image version to show that:

 `kubectl get pods -o custom-columns=Pod_MAME:.metadata.name,IMAGE-VER:.spec.containers[*].image`{{execute}}

-To update with a specific version, run the `kubectl rollout history` command to show the different update revision made, then pick the revision number you want to update your application to.
-Run the kubectl command with the `--to-revision=n`flag, where `n=revision number` from the rollout history output.
-Here is the command: `kubectl rollout undo --to-revision=n`.
+Finally, to if you want to update your application with a specific version, run the `kubectl rollout history` command to show the different update revision that have been done, pick the revision number you want to update your application to, and run the kubectl command with the `--to-revision=n`flag, where `n=revision number` from the rollout history output.
+Here is the full command: `kubectl rollout undo --to-revision=n`.